swcarpentry/DEPRECATED-boot-camps/shell/automation/Readme.md

     set

+You may recognize that the output includes some scripted portions (as your admins have created somethings specifically useful to your group), but the default "set" listing on Linux servers is a _set_ of variables defined for your shell session.

+To work with the information, pipe it through
-or better yet, pipe that through `less` like this:
+`less` like this:

     set | less